 Starting in the 2012 CELT report, a new data column in the load forecast has been added, Summer Passive Demand Resource (PDR).
-This value represents the cumulative PDR for an area for the specified forecast year.
+This value in the CELT report represents the cumulative PDR for an area for the specified forecast year.
 Starting in year 5 of the forecast, the additional PDR represents the forecasted EE.
-By taking the difference of year N and N+1 the amount of forecasted EE can be determined.
-Using the 2012 CELT report as an example, the following table represents the forecasted EE modeled in the CELT report.
+By taking the difference of year N and N+1 the incremental amount of forecasted EE can be determined.
+Using the 2012 CELT report as an example, the following table represents the incremental forecasted EE modeled in the CELT report.